a-fina/momentnode/README.md

 What:
 -----
 forward-tcp.js:
-  forward engine request
+  forward ecstream request

 fake-momentum.js:
-  serve engine request.
+  serve ecstream request.
-  broke ecstream into single emails in mail/ directory
+  broke ecstream into single email files in mail/ directory

 watch-mail.js:
   watch for new file in mail/ directory